pulumi/pulumi-tool-cdk-importer/README.md

 **Implied Flags**:

-When using `-cdk-app`, the following flags are automatically set (unless you explicitly override them):
+When using `-cdk-app` without `-import`, the following flags are automatically set (unless you explicitly override them):

 *   `-import-file`: Defaults to `import.json`.
 This enables "capture mode".
 *   `-skip-create`: Defaults to `true`.